kwangzera/Identicon-Generator/README.md

 # Identicon-Generator
-Download and click the python file to run the program.
+Download and double click the python file to run the program.